P-ks/Mondrian-Art-using-CSS-/README.md

 # Mondrian-Art-using-CSS-

-I created a Mondrian-inspired abstract art masterpiece using CSS and HTML, leveraging the magic of grid and flexbox tools.
+I created a Mondrian-inspired abstract art masterpiece using CSS and HTML, leveraging the magic of grid and flex-box tools.